Research archive

 Bereshit as Name, Principle, and Word — Full report

-Expanded project documentation including the Core argument, appendices, tables, replication notes,
+Expanded project documentation including the Core argument, appendices, tables, replication notes, and supporting research discussion.

 Replication materials